aarondwi/antri/README.md

 # antri
-A scheduled task queue implementation.
-Primarily intended for learning to write a persistent message queue.
+A fast, durable, task-scheduling queue.
+This is intended as an exercise, but hopefully can be made into a production ready one.

 Trivia
 ------------------------------------------------------